1NT9NS9/news-telegram-bot/README.md

 # [@superfast_news_bot](https://t.me/superfast_news_bot)
+Hi!
+I'm your personal news filter.
+- Don't have time to read all your Telegram channels?
+- Tired of reading the same news in different channels?
+- Is information noise making you anxious?

+I'll help you solve that!
+I read all your channels to find and combine repeated stories.
+No more duplicates!
+You read less and learn more.
+You receive only unique and important information.

 ## Overview
 Telegram bot that monitors multiple Telegram channels and provides AI-powered consolidated news digests by identifying and grouping duplicate or similar stories across channels.